 The Public Header Block is followed by one or more Variable Length Records (There is one mandatory Variable Length Record, GeoKeyDirectoryTag).
 The number of Variable Length Records is specified in the "Number of Variable Length Records" field in the Public Header Block.
 The Variable Length Records must be accessed sequentially since the size of each variable length record is contained in the Variable Length Record Header.
-Each Variable Length Record Header is 54 bytes in length.
+Each Variable Length Record Header is 60 bytes in length.

+rabio no vanabio Eongan Record Roadon

-Item Format Size Required Reserved unsigned short 2 bytes User ID char[16] 16 bytes Record ID unsigned short 2 bytes Record Length After Header unsigned short 2 bytes Description char[32] 32 bytes
+Item Format Size Required

+Reserved unsigned short 2 bytes

+User ID char[16] 16 bytes

+Record ID unsigned short 2 bytes

+Record Length After Header Unsigned short 2 bytes

+Description char[32] 32 bytes